 “You don’t know anything more about them?
 Who their ringleader is?
 Known bases?”
 Wade asked.

 Tobias shook his head.
 “Sadly not.
-Even Union Pacific haven’t told us about it, calling it just another hazard of the West.
-The other Sheriff’s along the line are puzzling it out just the same as we are.”
+Even Union Pacific haven’t told us about it, calling it just another hazard of the west.
+The other sheriffs along the line are puzzling it out just the same as we are.”

 Why was Union Pacific keeping it quiet?
 Wade wondered for a moment, before the answer hit him.